 Nutrient-dense kale and chard team up with butternut squash, which adds brilliant color, fiber, and antioxidants.
-Prep tips: Mix it up by using other greens and winter squash.
+Mix it up by using other greens and winter squash.
 Sprinkle with finely chopped almonds before serving for an appealing crunch and extra dose of healthy fats.

 Recipe Ingredient Details: